 This Mike Tyson full-body workout is almost certainly not how he got in shape for his comeback fight with Roy Jones Jr – remember that?
 He obviously won that fight if it was being scored, but it wasn't, so it was a draw.
 Both Tyson and Jones Jr acquitted themselves well on that occasion, so let's draw a line under it and move on.

-Now, if you want to know how to build muscle over 50, you'll have to ask Mister Tyson how he got in such incredible shape at the age of 53 for that fight.
+Now, if you want to know how to build muscle over 50, you'll have to ask Mister Tyson how he got in such incredible shape at 53 for that fight.
 Given his age, he certainly didn't use this full-body workout from his heyday.
 The workout here is how he got strong in his prime.
 As bodyweight workouts go, it is, of course, plenty brutal.

-Back in the day, Tyson mainly used callisthenics – aka bodyweight exercises – to get his trademark 'broad as a semi-truck' body.
-Tyson was, and still is, muscular, agile, and seriously mean.
-And maybe you can be too if you follow this Mike Tyson bodyweight workout.
+Back in the day, Tyson mainly used callisthenics – aka bodyweight exercises – to get his trademark broad-as-a-semi-truck body.
+Tyson was – and still is – muscular, agile, and seriously mean.
+And maybe you can be, too, if you follow this Mike Tyson bodyweight workout.
 But don't injure yourself or get punched in the face.
-Everyone has a plan, until they get punched in the face.
+Everyone has a plan until they get punched in the face.

 - Arnold Schwarzenegger 8-week workout – how another legend got in shape